 “Wait for the kicker,” I said.

-Collins concludes the statement by pointing out that it is President Donald Trump, not Biden, who requisitioned money from FEMA in order to pay for his border project.
+Collins concludes the segment by pointing out that it is President Donald Trump, not Biden, who requisitioned money from FEMA in order to pay for his border project.

 His talking point torn down, the man pivoted to Lebanon.
 “Well, now they’re sending all this money to Lebanon,” he said, growing more agitated.